 In addition, the skin becomes more susceptible to minor traumatic forces, such as the friction and shear forces typically exerted during the moving of a patient.
 Trauma that causes deepithelialization or skin tears removes the barrier to bacterial contamination and leads to transdermal water loss, creating maceration and causing the skin to adhere to clothing and bedding.

 Incontinence or the presence of a fistula contributes to ulceration in several ways.
 These conditions cause the skin to be continually moist, thus leading to maceration.
 In addition, frequent soiling has the effect of regularly introducing bacteria into an open wound.

-Bacterial contamination, though not truly an etiologic factor, must be considered in the treatment of pressure ulcers, in that it can delay or prevent wound healing.
-These ulcers are warm, moist reservoirs for bacterial overgrowth, where antibiotic resistance may develop.
-A pressure ulcer may progress from simple contamination (as in any open wound) to gross infection (indicating bacterial tissue invasion).
+Bacterial contamination, though not truly an etiologic factor, must be considered in the treatment of pressure injuries, in that it can delay or prevent wound healing.
+These lesions are warm, moist reservoirs for bacterial overgrowth, where antibiotic resistance may develop.
+A pressure injury may progress from simple contamination (as in any open wound) to gross infection (indicating bacterial tissue invasion).
 This may lead to uncommon but life-threatening complications (eg, bacteremia, sepsis, myonecrosis, gangrene, or necrotizing fasciitis).

 Malnutrition, hypoproteinemia, and anemia reflect the overall status of the patient and can contribute to tissue vulnerability to trauma as well as cause delayed wound healing.
 Poor nutritional status certainly contributes to the chronicity often seen in these lesions and inhibits the ability of the immune system to prevent infections.
 Anemia indicates poor oxygen-carrying capacity of the blood.
 Vascular disease and hypovolemia also may impair blood flow to the region of ulceration.